KaniewskiSoftware/movies-browser-ts-rq/README.md

 - Make the code as generic as possible by creating simpler, reusable components
 - Create custom hooks and utilities for various purposes
 - Enhance search functionality with debouncing for improved performance and user experience

-## Next Steps

-Upcoming tasks and goals include:

-1. Enhance the data fetching process by implementing the built-in prefetch utility from React Query to prefetch the next page.
-However, there are some challenges in preserving the current error handling approach while integrating this feature.
-The goal is to find a suitable solution that maintains the current error handling scheme.
-2. Write comprehensive Jest tests for the codebase to ensure its reliability and maintainability
-3. Continuously identify and fix bugs to ensure a smooth and reliable user experience

-By accomplishing these goals, the project will continue to evolve and provide a robust, maintainable, and user-friendly experience.

 ## Key Features